My carbon monoxide detector won't turn on

 What should I do if my carbon monoxide detector goes off?

-If your carbon monoxide detector sounds an alarm, immediately evacuate the home and call emergency services.
-Do not attempt to troubleshoot the issue yourself.
+If your carbon monoxide detector sounds an alarm, immediately evacuate your home and call emergency services.
+Carbon monoxide is an odorless, colorless gas that can be deadly in high concentrations.

 Connect with certified professionals in your area